Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Staying on the issue of instruction, assuming you purchase Gold Standard’s Home Study Course or Platinum Package PLUS, you will also get a box set of prep books from one of three major companies, including Kaplan, Princeton Review or Examkrackers.
 It’s completely your choice.
 These books are intended to complement the Gold Standard course materials and provide a study resource to help reinforce the material you learn.

-All things considered, I was very impressed with the Gold Standard MCAT curriculum.
+All things considered, I was somewhat impressed with the Gold Standard MCAT curriculum.
 While the course lacks a well-developed structure and the video lessons are kind of outdated, there are mountains of practice material, all directly accessible.
-In addition, the prep books, both Gold Standard’s proprietary eBooks and third-party box sets, are top notch.
-All in all, it is a very comprehensive and detailed offering of coursework.

 Gold Standard MCAT Prep Books